gajus/iapetus/.README/README.md

 Creates a HTTP service on port 9050 (default) with a [`/metrics`](#metrics) endpoint exposing [default metrics](#default-metrics) and [user-defined metrics](#user-defined-metrics).

+### No-op in non-Kubernetes execution context

+The default behaviour is that all Iapetus operations become no-op if Iapetus detects that it is running in a non-Kubernetes environment (e.g. your local machine).
+This behaviour can be changed using `detectKubernetes` configuration.

 ### User-defined metrics

 There are 4 types of metrics to choose from: counter, gauge, summary and histogram.
 See the Prometheus documentation on [metric types](https://prometheus.io/docs/concepts/metric_types/) and [best practices](https://prometheus.io/docs/practices/instrumentation/#counter-vs.-gauge,-summary-vs.-histogram) for when to use which.